MelSumner/MelSumner.github.io/_posts/2025-09-12-avoid-modals-in-nested-contexts.md

 slug: avoid-modals-in-nested-contexts
 ---

-I've run into some patterns that raised some red flags for me lately; one is having a modal/dialog triggered from...some other element that is already "on top" of the current page (e.g., other modals, dropdown menus, flyout panels/drawers).
-I've dug into it a bit more and figured out why it bothers me.
-So I've compiled some points to consider and the TL;DR is this: you should avoid mixing dropdowns, search boxes, and modals in a single interaction.
-Each pattern has its place, but combining them can create accessibility failures, cognitive overload, usability friction.
-Instead, use other (recognized) patterns (e.g., combo box, explicit advanced search links, or inline search fields) that have clear expectations and maintain accessible focus flows and expected contextual behaviors.
+I ran into some UI patterns that raised some red flags; one was having a modal/dialog triggered from...some other element that is already "on top" of the current page (e.g., other modals, dropdown menus, flyout panels/drawers).
+After digging into it a bit more, I figured out why it bothers me.
+I've compiled some points to consider, but the TL;DR is this: avoid mixing dropdowns, search boxes, and modals in a single interaction.
+Each pattern has its place, but combining them can create accessibility failures, cognitive overload, usability friction, and other chaos.
+Instead, use other (recognized) patterns (e.g., combo box, explicit advanced search links, or inline search fields) that have clear expectations, expected contextual behaviors, and maintain accessible focus flows.

 <!--more-->